 Not necessarily.
-Unless your agreement with the graphic artist explicitly states that upon your payment all of their rights are then transferred to you in whole, you most likely only have exclusive license to use those graphics.
+Unless your agreement with the graphic artist explicitly states that upon your payment, all of their rights are then transferred to you in whole, you most likely only have an exclusive license to use those graphics.

-This is because to purchase the full copyright is much more expensive that simple exclusivity.
-Copyright can only be transferred in a written legally binding agreement signed by the creator of the work.
+This is because purchasing the full copyright is much more expensive than simple exclusivity.
+In addition, copyright can only be transferred in a written, legally binding agreement signed by the work’s creator.

 Is email still copyright protected once it is sent?

-The moment anything is created whether it be written or drawn, the creator owns the copyright – that’s the law.
+Whether written or drawn, the moment anything is created, the creator owns the copyright – that’s the law.
 It’s automatic.

-Email is a written work that once created is copyright protected by the author.
-This means you should not post publicly an email that was sent to you privately.
-You cannot post private emails to your website, to message boards or to your blog without the author’s specific permission to do so.
+Email is a written work that, once created, is copyright protected by the author.
+This means you should not post publicly an email sent to you privately.
+For example, you cannot post private emails to your website, to message boards, or to your blog without the author’s specific permission to do so.

-Because an email was sent to you as a private communication does not mean you then own it and can do with it what you like.
+Because an email was sent to you as a private communication does not mean you then own it and do what you like.
 (Not only from a legal viewpoint, but what type of person does this?)

 What do you do if you are a victim of a graphic or content thief?

-You can ask nicely that they remove your information and/or graphics first.
-If your requests are ignored and no action is taken, which is more common than not, you then need to file a formal DMCA complaint with their website’s hosting company.
+You can ask nicely that they remove your information and/or graphics; however, if your requests are ignored, and no action is taken, which is more common than not, you then need to file a formal DMCA complaint with their website’s hosting company.

-How do you find out where they are hosted?
+How do you find out where a website is hosted?

 Go to any domain registrar and look for the WHOIS link.
-Then search for the domain and you will find all their contact information as well as their listed Name Servers.
+Then search for the domain, and you will find all their contact information and their listed Name Servers.
 The Name Servers will indicate where the site is hosted.

-Then, seek out the DMCA (Digital Millennium Copyright Act) page and policy statement on hosting provider’s website.
-There you find instructions on how they handle complaints in regard to copyright abuse.
+Next, seek out the DMCA (Digital Millennium Copyright Act) page and policy statement on the hosting provider’s website.
+There you find instructions on how they handle complaints concerning copyright abuse.

-Take the time to read that information and make sure you follow their policy to the “T”.
-Submitting formal DMCA complaints have to be in a certain format containing explicit verbiage.
+Take the time to read that information and make sure you follow their policy to the “T.” Submitting formal DMCA complaints must be in a certain format containing explicit verbiage.

 The main resource for all the legal mumbo-jumbo on online copyright and the DMCA is on the Government’s site @ https://www.copyright.gov.

-In some cases Name Servers are in the cloud, not on the actual hosting provider.
+In some cases, Name Servers are in the cloud, not on the actual hosting provider.
 Some companies do this to hide where they are hosted.
-In that case interrogate their cloud host’s website on how to contact them about a DMCA issue.
-In most cases cloud providers will help you out as they don’t want to be known for shielding copyright or trademark infringers.
+In that case, interrogate their cloud host’s website on contacting them about a DMCA issue.
+In most cases, cloud providers will help you out as they don’t want to be known for shielding copyright or trademark infringers.